![]() |

 All these years later, it’s still unclear if the devil worshipping and occult details that were given to detectives ever actually happened.
 There was no physical evidence, such as the existence of pentagrams on the floor or buried remains of sacrificed animals, presented at Lamonica’s trial.We may never know whether the Satanic elements alleged ever happened, and I'm not sure it matters to anyone besides the local Christians.
 The child sexual abuse for which the convictions were handed down seems more than bad enough.

-In my 2005 post, I highlighted something a former sheriff's deputy said about his previous partner, one of the people about whom these awful allegations had been made.
+Something a former sheriff's deputy said about his previous partner, one of the people about whom these awful allegations had been made, stood out to me:

 "He seemed real Christian," Dapprich said.
 "He never cursed.
 When we went out to eat, he'd bow his head and say his prayers."This is the sort of thing we see again and again in news reports of crimes committed by Christians.
 It does not seem to matter how many crimes are committed by Christians or how awful many of the crimes are; we hear this repeatedly.
 Being a Christian seems to have very little to do with one's propensity to commit crimes.